refiner-io/mobile-sdk-flutter/README.md

 This repository hosts the official Refiner Flutter SDK.
 Installing the SDK allows you to track user data in Refiner and launch in-app surveys within your Flutter app.

-Refiner is a customer feedback survey platform designed specifically for web and mobile applications.
-Get spot-on insights from your users with perfectly timed [mobile app microsurveys](https://refiner.io/features/mobile-app-surveys/).
+Refiner is a user feedback survey tool designed specifically to launch [in-app surveys](https://refiner.io/features/in-app-surveys/) in web and mobile applications.
+Get spot-on insights from your users with perfectly timed microsurveys.

-With Refiner you can ask your users any question while they are using your Flutter app.
+With Refiner you can ask your users any question while they are using your react-native app.
 Measure [customer satisfaction (CSAT)](https://refiner.io/solutions/csat/), [Net Promoter Score (NPS)](https://refiner.io/solutions/nps/), or [customer effort score (CES)](https://refiner.io/solutions/ces/), research what to built next or profile your users.
-Refiner supports all product feedback survey use cases and comes packed with expert-built templates that will get you started quickly.
+Refiner supports all survey use cases and comes packed with expert-built templates that will get you started quickly.

 Refiner integrates into your marketing & sales tech stack seamlessly.
 Our integrations allow you to sync survey response data in real time to third party tools, such as your CRM, email marketing automation platform, your backend API or data warehouse.